Picovoice/web-voice-processor/README.md

 ### Install & run

+Go to the `demo` directory.
 Use `yarn` or `npm` to install the dependencies, and the `start` script to start a local web server hosting the demo.

 ```console
 yarn